manwar/python-guide/introduction-to-python.md

     1) Enclose docstrings in tripe quotes.
     2) First line should be summary sentence of functionality.
-    3) Modules: List important classes, functions, exceptions.
+    3) Modules: List important es, functions, exceptions.
-    4) Classes: List important methods.
+    4) es: List important methods.
     5) Functions:
        a) List parameters and explain each, one per line.
        b) If there is a return value then list it otherwise leave it.